wfmueller29/metabolic-class/README.md

 The tedious part is creating the `train_config.yaml` file (See below)

 ### Validate
-If you have longitudinal data you would like test against a previously trained model, all you need to do is run the following command.
+If you have longitudinal data you would like test against a previously trained model, navigate to the `metabolic-class` directory and run this command in your terminal.
 ```bash
 Rscript validate.R <validate_config.yaml>
 ```